Cubs vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Xander Bogaerts has collected 54 hits with eight doubles, seven home runs and 25 walks.
-He has driven in 21 runs with six stolen bases.
+- Xander Bogaerts has 54 hits with eight doubles, seven home runs, 25 walks and 21 RBI.
+He's also stolen six bases.

 Bogaerts Recent Games